ES-Nix/get-nix/README.md

 ```

 If you try to execute that command with `nix run` rather then `nix build` it is going to need the `$DISPLAY` to be set and
-as is it is configured you does not have a way to login (for example, a user with a password).
+as is it is configured you does not have a way to login (for example, a user with a password, spoiler more nixos
+modules are neede).

 ##### Custom build-vm